Adaptive Aggregation Based Domain Decomposition Multigrid for the Lattice Wilson Dirac Operator: Numerical Results

-We also compared both methods in Table~\ref{table:comp_128_64_3} for another configuration typical for many recent lattice QCD computations.
-The distribution function for the links $U_\mu(x)$ in configuration~\ref{CLS_128_64} is quite different from that in configuration~\ref{BMW_48_48} from Table~\ref{table:DDMLvsID1}.
-Again we took the default parameter set, but now with a relatively cheap setup ($\ninv=4$).
-This results in a speed up factor of more than $1.5$ for setup and solve in DD-$\alpha$AMG against inexact deflation.
-Still 56\% of the execution time is spent in solves of the coarse system in DD-$\alpha$AMG.
+Finalizing our discussion, we compare in Table~\ref{table:comp_128_64_3} inexact deflation and DD-$\alpha$AMG for another configuration typical for many recent lattice QCD computations.
+Configuration~\ref{CLS_128_64} differs from the other configurations in Table~\ref{table:allconfs} in the way it was generated, resulting in quite different discretization effects.
+Again we took the default parameter set, but now with relatively cheap setup phases.
+This results in a gain factor of more than $1.4$ for setup and solve in DD-$\alpha$AMG against inexact deflation.
+Still 55\% of the execution time is spent in coarse system solves in DD-$\alpha$AMG.